steevaavoo/terraform-aks-pipelines/stepbystep-blog.md

 #### Building Infrastructure with Terraform

-Next we need to take the .tf file Artifact Drop earlier, and convert it into our AzureRM infrastructure...
+Next I need to take the .tf file Artifact Drop from the Build pipeline, and use it to build my AzureRM infrastructure...

 1. Click + to add a new Task
 1. Search for "terraform" in the search box, and click Add on the "Run Terraform" task